redstone-finance/redstone-fuel-library/README.md

-This repository is the integral part of the https://github.com/redstone-finance/redstone-oracles-monorepo repository, especially of the fuel-connector package (https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/fuel-connector) and is subject of all their licenses.
+This repository is an integral part of the https://github.com/redstone-finance/redstone-oracles-monorepo repository, especially of the fuel-connector package (https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/fuel-connector) and is subject of all their licenses.